cksapp/Datto-DBPool_PSWrapper/docs/Datto-DBPool_API/Invoke-DBPoolDebug.md

 # Invoke-DBPoolDebug

 ## SYNOPSIS
-Provides an example exception response from the DBPool for debugging purposes.
+Provides an example exception response from the DBPool API for debugging purposes.

 ## SYNTAX